 Straight Razor Sharpening Service

-In order to assist our customers who have bought a new razor, or those who have inherited or bought a vintage razor and would like to put it to use, we offer straight razor sharpening and re-pinning services to customers in the EU.
+Our straight razor sharpening service is designed to help those customers who have bought a new razor, or those who have inherited or bought a vintage razor and would like to put it to use.
+Regrettably this service is now open to UK customers only.

 We do not accept all cut-throat razors for sharpening as there are many cheap razors out there that are unlikely to take a good edge.
 Further details are provided below.

 Many people have found that straight razors offer a durable, cost-effective and environmentally friendlier way of shaving than modern disposables.
 They also offer a very close and satisfying shave.
-While some are wary of handling such a sharp instrument it should not be forgotten that, for hundreds of years, straight razors were an everyday item in the bathroom, as common as toothbrushes and soap.
-Yes, of course they are very sharp, they have to shave a man’s face, after all, but with a little practice they are simple to use and no more dangerous than any other sharp knife.
+Some are wary of handling such a sharp instrument.
+It should not be forgotten, however, that, for hundreds of years, straight razors were an everyday item in the bathroom, as common as toothbrushes and soap.
+Yes, of course they are very sharp, they have to shave a man’s face, after all.
+With a little practice, though, they are simple to use and no more dangerous than any other sharp knife.

 So - can that old cut-throat razor of Grandad’s be brought back into service?
 The answer is normally yes.
 Even being left in a drawer for fifty years seldom destroys a razor, as long as it is kept dry it will last indefinitely.
 However it will almost certainly be blunt and require honing i.e. sharpening on honing stones.

 Cut-throat Razor Sharpening Service